github/develop.github.com/_posts/2010-04-23-libraries.markdown

 [ghj]: http://github.com/eddieringle/ghapi

-[github-java-sdk][ghjsdk] is a Java library implementing all of v2 API plus some additional support for OAuth and ATOM feeds.
+[github-java-sdk][ghjsdk] is a strongly-typed Java implementation of the whole v2 API and has some additional support for OAuth authentication and reading ATOM feeds.
 Its actively under development.

 [ghjsdk]: http://github.com/nabeelmukhtar/github-java-sdk